Make Indonesian curry noodles with shrimp on any given night to add some ethnic flair to your table.

 An island of flavor

-Indonesian food is made up of the haunting aromas of spices, chilies, and coconut milk.
+Indonesian food has haunting aromas of spices, chilies, and coconut milk.
 It is a true a “symphony of flavors” if I may use the term.
 Being an island, Indonesia’s cuisine is dictated by availability of ingredients, which are often humble.
 Nevertheless, the resulting flavor profiles are outstanding and produce simple yet impressive meals.
 My niece’s husband, Jufi, is from Indonesia, and he happens to be an amazing chef.
 For all the family gatherings, the burning question is: “What is Jufi making?”
 LOL!
 Needless to say, what he brings is always amazing.

 A fusion of flavors

 Indonesian Curried Noodles with shrimp is such an interesting dish because the fusion of flavors is out of this world: sweet, salty, savory.
 YUMMM!
-Indonesian curried noodles are similar to Singapore noodles (which really aren’t from Singapore), go figure!
+This Asian noodles recipe is similar to Singapore noodles (which really aren’t from Singapore), go figure!
 You can use egg or rice noodles without sacrificing taste.For this recipe I am using rice noodles, but egg noodles will work just fine.
 If you’re trying to cut the carbs all together, you can probably do zucchini noodles if you have a spiralizer.
 Not the same taste though.

 The mighty tamarind

-Ok, so here’s an ingredient in Indonesian curried noodles with shrimp, that you might not have in your pantry: tamarind paste.
+Ok, so here’s an ingredient in Indonesian food, that you might not have in your pantry: tamarind paste.
 Tamarind is a tropical fruit that grows in pods with a tangy pulpy fruit inside.
 The name comes from the Persian tamar hindi meaning “date of India” The tamarind is native to East Africa, its natural acidity makes it a great ingredient for marinating meats.
 Worcestershire sauce anybody?
 Yes, there is tamarind in Worcestershire sauce.

 On another historical note, tamarind was used by Arab physicians in antiquity and also features in Hindu mythology where it is associated with the wedding of the Hindu god Krishna.